The man and the river

-“And in that parks bond we'd set aside $11 million just to do ADA accessibility work,” Cortez said.
+“In that parks bond we'd set aside $11 million just to do ADA [Americans with Disabilities Act] accessibility work,” Cortez said.

-There are many reasons why natural areas and parks lack accessibility according to Cortez.
+There are many reasons why natural areas and parks were originally created without accessibility in mind, according to Cortez.

-This historical, institutional ableism has led to many parks being built without accessibility in mind.
+This institutional ableism has led to many parks being built without accessibility in mind.
 But even as Metro parks and nature is working to change that, there are still challenges.
-Some locations can’t be made ADA compliant without completely altering the landscape .
-There is also a difficult balance in creating access to a natural area, while also avoiding impact to the area.
-Parks providers must find the middle ground between accomplishing goals of access and environmental sustainability.
+Some locations can’t be made accessible without completely altering the landscape.
+There is also a difficult balance between creating access to a natural area and avoiding impact to the area.
+Parks providers must find the middle ground between accomplishing goals of access and of environmental sustainability.

 “I think as an agency we're at a great place to continue to have these conversations with the community,” Cortez said.

-When Cortez came onto the parks and nature team, he became the point person for the Oxbow accessible parking spaces, and the project finally started to progress.
-Metro worked with the community, including Otto and Adventure Without Limits, a non-profit that aims to provide access to nature for all to get the project off the ground.
+When Cortez joined Metro Parks and Nature, he became the point person for the Oxbow accessible parking spaces.
+Metro staff engaged with community members, including Otto, to get insight into the project.
+They also worked with and Adventure Without Limits, a non-profit that aims to provide access to nature for all.
 After a few years of planning, permitting, and construction, the parking spaces opened.
-But Cortez said going forward, accessibility should be a forethought.

-“There was relief that it finally had happened,” Otto said reminiscing of the day the spots finally opened to the public on Memorial Day.
+“There was relief that it finally had happened,” Otto said, remembering this Memorial Day, when the spots opened to the public.

-“When somebody has access that did not previously have access, that's powerful that they, all of a sudden, can do what somebody else has always done,” Otto said.
+“When somebody has access who did not previously have access, that's powerful that they, all of a sudden, can do what somebody else has always done,” Otto said.